Bill Rapps: Later life

 Following his professional career, Rapps continued playing baseball on the amateur and semi-pro circuits.
 He played for the Rich Hill baseball team in 1919.
 Rapps was a Republican election judge for Butler County, Missouri, during the 1918 general election.
 By 1920, he was living with his wife Lillie Pearl and two children on his farm in Missouri.
 Rapps worked as a manager for the agricultural cooperative Missouri Farmers Association (now known as MFA Incorporated).

 The Rapps sued the Missouri–Kansas–Texas Railroad in 1943 for $2,500 in property damage after a fire from their railyard in Schell City, Missouri, spread to the Rapps' adjacent grocery and feed store.
 They rebuilt their store in Iola, Kansas, in 1946.
 By 1955, the couple were living in a cottage on the north end of Colony, Kansas.

 Bill and Lillie Pearl Rapps celebrated their 57^{th} wedding anniversary on April 7, 1965, at the McAtee Nursing Home in Iola.
 Bill Rapps died on April 20, 1965, in Iola and was interred at Green Lawn Cemetery in Schell City, Missouri.
+Lillie Rapps' death followed the following year on July 18.
+They were survived by their son, Eldon Rapps.